-Occupational asthma or work-based asthma is where you get asthma as a direct result of exposure to certain substances at work – you may get new asthma, a flare-up of controlled asthma, or a resurgence of childhood asthma that you thought you had outgrown.
+Occupational asthma or work-based asthma is where you get asthma as a direct result of exposure to certain substances at work – you may get:

 Asthma is long-term condition where your airways become sensitised to something in the environment – an allergen or an irritant – and they respond with inflammation.
-As the lining of the airways causes swelling and more mucus production, airflow is obstructed and you will find it harder to breathe.
+As the lining of the airways causes swelling and more mucus production, airflow is obstructed and you will find breathing harder.

 It can be difficult to pinpoint that work is the problem, as symptoms may come on gradually, and some time after starting in a new place, while your immune system becomes sensitised.